 Understanding the impacts of climate change on the energy sector, including energy supply, demand and access, is critical for ensuring climate compatible development in West Africa.
 The Energy, Ecodevelopment and Resilience in Africa (EERA) project will develop national energy strategies in Benin, Mali and Togo that take into account the impacts of climate change while meeting other development goals, such as ensuring healthy ecosystems, sustainable livelihoods, and low-carbon economic growth.

-- Roll-out national energy policy assessments;
+- Rolled-out national energy policy assessments;

-This project builds directly on TAAF-0030 HELIO Policy Workshops: Climate-Proofing Energy Systems and Policies.
+This project built directly on TAAF-0030 HELIO Policy Workshops: Climate-Proofing Energy Systems and Policies.
 In this project, the HELIO-developed decision-making tools were pilot-tested in Francophone West Africa (Togo and Cameroon).
-Results from the pilot-testing phase have helped to refine the tools and will serve to strengthen the roll-out of the EERA project.
+Results from the pilot-testing phase helped to refine the tools and will serve to strengthen the roll-out of the EERA project.

 Funding: £496 600

 Timeframe: 2 years, Jan 2013 – Jan 2015